HallermannLab/2021_eLife/README.md

 # 2021_eLife
-This code was used in the following publication:
+The code was used in the following publication:

 Calcium dependence of neurotransmitter release at a high fidelity synapse.
 Eshra A, Schmidt H, Eilers J, Hallermann1 S.